La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ki'a
 : interjection inquiry: confusion about something said. _Huh?
 Whaat?? (confusion), pardon?_

-When you don't understand what someone has just said — whether because you don't get what they were referring to, or you don't know the word, or the grammar confused you — you can repeat the word or relation you didn't get, and add **ki'a** as a plaintive request for clarification (so it's even better than _Huh?_, because you can point out exactly what made you say _Huh?_)
+When you don't understand what someone has just said — whether because you don't get what they were referring to, you don't know the word, or the grammar confused you — you can repeat the word or relation you didn't get and add **ki'a** as a plaintive request for clarification.
+This is even better than _Huh?_, because you can point out exactly what made you say _Huh?_

-Here is a dialogue.
+Here is a dialogue:

 > **— mi nelci le kalci**
 > **— ki'a ?**